 (Recipe inspired from Donna Gibson’s White Chocolate and Cranberry Cookies, when I worked at Dallas Baptist University, Dallas, TX)

 - 1 cup white sugar

 - 1 tsp. baking soda

-- Roll dough into balls and place on greased baking sheets.
+- Roll into balls and place on greased cookie sheets.